lucasm/lucasm/README.md

-## 👋🏻 Hello, I'm a Software Engineer from Brazil
+## 👋🏻 Hello!
-- 👨🏼‍💻 I build digital products with focus on Frontend, Web Standards, APIs, Cloud and AI
+- 👨🏼‍💻 I'm a Senior Software Engineer from Brazil
 - ✍🏻 I write a [Blog](https://dev.to/lucasm) and translate [MDN Web Docs](https://github.com/mdn/)
-- 🤍 Now learning Computer Science advanced paths
+- 🤍 Now building digital products wth focus on Frontend, Web Standards, APIs, Cloud and AI
-- 😼 Fun facts: I'm a very active person, who loves travel and was born in the Amazon rainforest
+- 😼 Fun facts: I'm a very active person, who loves travel, Computer Science and was born in the Amazon rainforest!

 ## Social